 - The shaft is bending as you move away from the pump B.E.P.

 - It bends at 240 degrees, from the cutwater, at low flow and high head.

 - It bends at 60 degrees, from the cutwater, at high flow and low head.

 - Poor bearing fit.

 - Pipe strain.

-- Temperature growth causes the stuffing box to move relative to
+- Temperature growth causes the stuffing box to move relative to the shaft.

 - The sleeve is not concentric with the shaft.